Calabi-Yau Metrics with K\"ahler Moduli Dependence: Acknowledgements

 \section{Acknowledgements}

 AC and LAN are supported by the Royal Society grant DHF/R1/231142.
 AL acknowledges support from the STFC consolidated grant ST/X000761/1.
 We are grateful to Jonathan Patterson for his assistance with the Oxford Theoretical Physics computing cluster \texttt{Hydra}.
-We would also like to thank Steve Abel and Miguel Crispim Rom\~ao for valuable discussions and for their collaboration during an earlier stage of this project.
+We would like to thank Steve Abel and Miguel Crispim Rom\~ao for valuable discussions and for their collaboration during an earlier stage of this project.
+We are grateful to the anonymous referee for pointing out the argument included in footnote 1, which establishes that holomorphic automorphisms of the CY manifold are respected by the Ricci-flat metric.
 Finally, we thank the International Centre for Mathematical Sciences (ICMS), Edinburgh, for hospitality during the final stages of writing this paper.